 (e) a security bodyguard’s licence, an approved training course in security operations;

-(f) a Class 1 security installer’s licence, an approved training course in locksmithing.
+(f) a Class 1 security installer’s licence, an approved training course in locksmithing;

+(g) a Class 2 security consultant’s licence, an approved training course in technical security;

+(h) a Class 2 security installer’s licence, an approved training course in technical security.

+(1A) The training courses prescribed under subregulation (1)(a) and (b) do not apply in respect of a security officer’s licence to the extent that the applicant, if issued with the licence, will be undertaking monitoring duties only (e.g. duties involving the monitoring of surveillance or signalling equipment in a security control room).

-(2) The Commissioner may, on application by the provider of a training course, give interim approval to the course if the provider is seeking to have the course accredited under the Vocational Education and Training Act 1996.
+(2) The Superintendent may, on application by the provider of a training course, give interim approval to the course if the provider is seeking to have the course accredited under the Vocational Education and Training Act 1996.

-(3) The Commissioner may, on application by the provider of a training course, approve of the applicant as a course provider if the Commissioner is satisfied that the applicant, and each other person who is or will be involved in providing that training, is a fit and proper person to be providing such training.
+(3) The Superintendent may, on application by the provider of a training course, approve of the applicant as a course provider if the Superintendent is satisfied that the applicant, and each other person who is or will be involved in providing that training, is a fit and proper person to be providing such training.

 (4) An approval under subregulation (2) or (3) —